mistval/node-fetch-cache/README.md

 ```
 ### Cache with Redis

 A Redis cache may be used.
-This requires the optional peer dependency ioRedis to be installed.
-An exception will be thrown if the dependency is not available.
+This requires the optional dependency ioredis to be installed.
+A warning will be emitted if ioredis is not available.
+No caching will occur.

 For testing, a docker instance of Redis may be started as follows: